 We’ve noticed occasional keyboard lag on the iPhone 6 when shooting off an email or iMessage.
 While there isn’t a cure all for this issue, there’s a few things iPhone 6 users can try.

 First, try a simple reboot.
 If that doesn’t work, try resetting all settings.
 To do that, General > Reset > Reset All Settings.

 How to Fix iPhone 6 Cellular Data Issues

-We’ve heard complaints about cellular data issues on the iPhone 6. iOS 10, iOS 9 and iOS 8 users are affected by slow connections, no connections and other random problems.
+We’ve heard complaints about cellular data issues on the iPhone 6.
+Some users are affected by slow connections, no connections and other random problems.

 To try and fix these issues, first try restarting the iPhone 6.
 This has worked for us in the past.
 If that simply fix doesn’t work, try toggling cellular data on and off.
 This also has had a positive effect on our connectivity.
 To do that, Cellular > Cellular Data > Toggle Off.